michaelkeevildown/neo4j-super-node/CLOSENESS_CENTRALITY.md

 # 🎯 Closeness Centrality for Information Flow Analysis

-> **Identify nodes positioned to rapidly spread information through your fraud network**
+> **Identify nodes positioned to rapidly spread information through your data network**

 ## 📖 What Is Closeness Centrality?

 Closeness centrality measures how **quickly a node can reach all other nodes** in your graph.
-In fraud detection, nodes with high closeness centrality are positioned at the "center" of information flow - they're the shortest average distance from everyone else.
+In network analysis, nodes with high closeness centrality are positioned at the "center" of information flow - they're the shortest average distance from everyone else.

 ### Real Example
 ```